washingtonstateuniversity/CAHNRSWSUWP-Plugin-Core/README.md

-# CAHNRSWSUWP-Plugin-Core
-Collection of core features &amp; functionality for CAHNRS sites on the main WSU network.
+Core features and tools for CAHNRS sites.
+More on this later.